Just Energy in New York

 How much will I be charged if I end my contract early?

-Who do I contact for questions regarding my bill?
+Who do I contact questions regarding my bill?

-If you have any questions regarding your bill or power supply, please contact Just Energy at 1-866-587-8674.
+If you have any questions regarding your commodity supply, please contact Just Energy.
+For all other charges on your bill you should contact your utility.

 Where and how do I pay my energy bill?

-Yes, like most major companies, Just Energy does use a collection agency when necessary.
+Yes, like most major companies, Just Energy does use a collection agency, mainly when trying to settle outstanding exit fees.

 Service Transfer & Disconnection